“I don’t know who I am anymore. I feel lost. I don’t recognize myself anymore, and I’ve lost all hope that it will get better.”

 Losing yourself in a busy lifestyle

-A busy lifestyle is the main culprit for almost 90% of mental and emotional adversities.
-When you have a lot things to do and you’re constantly stressing yourself about everything, you create problems and barriers in your head, and you become a problem to yourself.
+When you have a lot of things to do and you’re constantly stressing yourself about everything, you create problems and barriers in your head, and you become a problem to yourself.

 Bad things don’t define your identity.
 Only your thoughts and actions define who you are, and if you don’t recognize yourself anymore, it means you weren’t being fair to yourself.